slivermarkr/battleship/README.md

 <!-- - maybe idk. -->

 - fix logic if using drag ship out of bound make it so that it goes to the closest valid cell.

+# Bug

+- when a ship in sunk the buffer if not showoing